mhdhafil/mhdhafil/README.md

  and a Machine learning Enthusiast.
 Currently I'm working as Intern in the post Robotic Process Automation Developer at Nucore Software Solutions.
 I have 5 years of coding experience and much knowledge in Data Structures.
 I would like to work with communities

-Skills: Data Structures / C, C++/ JS / HTML / Python / Data Science
+Skills: Data Structures / C, C++/ JS / HTML / Python / Data Science / Flask / Django